Skip to content

 1. Device Connection & Authentication

-Before using models, you need to connect to the Tiiny device and complete authentication with the device password.
+Before using models, you need to connect to the Tiiny device and complete authentication.

 from tiiny import TiinyDevice